 What can we do?

-The single most important thing we can do to improve bird populations is to improve bird habitats.
-Their existance is threatened by habitat destruction and fragmentation.
+The single most important thing we can do to stabilize bird populations is by protecting their international habitats.
+Their existence is threatened by habitat destruction and fragmentation.

 Healthy habitats in the Caribbean, Mexico, and Latin Americas that provide unfragmented corridors is a key goal for survival of threatened and endangered species, as well as stabilizing populations of all others in the United States and Canada.
 Trust for Wildlife is collaborating with the Cornell Lab of Ornithology and the Roger Tory Peterson Institute of Natural History to further promote our goals and initiatives that complement these critical projects.